datacommonsorg/data/scripts/un/sdg/README.md

 ```
 python3 process.py
 ```
-This will create mcf and tmcf files in the `schema` folder and csv files in the `csv/` folder.
+This will create mcf and tmcf files in the `schema/` folder and csv files in the `csv/` folder.

 To run unit tests:
 ```